-This vision has been realized through Service Cloud built on App Cloud.
+This vision has been realized through Service Cloud built on Salesforce Platform.

 Now, when someone calls from outback QLD, or chooses the Live Chat option from the QLife website, Service Cloud works in the background to connect them to an available counselor.
 Service Cloud delivers knowledge into the hands of that counselor as they converse with the caller through on screen access to a growing knowledge library and resources linking back to local areas.

 The results since implementing Service Cloud are impressive.
 QLife’s ability to manage call volumes has gone up.
 Calls to Qlife are up by 23% in just nine months 7,000 calls and that figure expected to grow by another ten percent in the next year.

 QLife can offer support for mental health issues to a point, and beyond that it needs to refer callers on to their appropriate mental health service where they live for continued support.
 Counselors are managing these referral processes seamlessly in Service Cloud.